-- The expansion of the alfresco dining of the Hotel into the constructed private enclosed courtyard (being the Parking Bays Land) would increase the patronage for the Hotel, which would in turn increase occupancy of the car park and generate more parking revenue for the City.
+- The expansion of the alfresco dining of the Hotel into a multi-faceted community courtyard would increase the occupancy of the car park and generate more revenue for the City.
 There is also potential for the hotel to organise bespoke carpark activation and events. - Excision and sale of this portion of land would not affect or impact: - o potential sale or development of the remainder Brisbane Street car park site; - revenue to the car park; - o future development options on the remainder of the car park; - access to the existing car park; - supply of public parking within the area.
 Current occupancy data shows on average 20 per cent usage of the car park.